sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

 1. Add a comment in the workitem associated with the pull request to get notified of deployment.
 2. Check [Commit Search](https://aka.ms/portalfx/commitsearch) with the commit id and [deployment pipeline](http://simonp-sites/pipeline).
-3. If the changes are deployed you should find them in the API diagnostics log in respective branches [DF](https://df.onecloud.azure-test.net/api/diagnostics), [RC](https://rc.portal.azure.com/api/diagnostics), [MPAC](https://ms.portal.azure.com/api/diagnostics) or [PROD](https://portal.azure.com/api/diagnostics)
+3. If the changes are deployed you should find them in the API diagnostics log in respective branches [DF](https://df.onecloud.azure-test.net/api/diagnostics), [RC](https://rc.portal.azure.com/api/diagnostics), [MPAC](https://ms.portal.azure.com/api/diagnostics) or [PROD](https://portal.azure.com/api/diagnostics).
+For LX deployments, partners are required to engage their dedicated LX resource to hit the corresponding LX endpoints to validate.

 ![DF](./../media/portalfx-extensions-onboarding/validate-framework-config-df.png)